-Columbia computer scientists are presenting four papers at FOCS
+Columbia computer scientists present four papers at FOCS

 Columbia theoretical computer scientists are presenting four papers at the 56th Annual IEEE Symposium on Foundations of Computer Science (FOCS) held October 18-20 in Berkeley, CA. One of these papers, An average-case depth hierarchy theorem for Boolean circuits, which solved a problem open for almost 30 years, earned the best paper award.
 A high-level description of this paper is given below, with abstracts from each of the other papers.